nicktehrany/membench/docs/mem_lat.md

 ./Benchmark -engine=mem_lat -fsize=400M -iter=10
 ```

-This would run the 10,000,000 pointer walks 10 times.
+This would run the engine 10 times (10,000,000 pointer walks each time).
 The buffer of pointers will be 400MiB large.